scikit-hep/scikit-hep.github.io/pages/developers/style.md

     session.run("pylint", "src", *session.posargs)
 ```

 And you can add this to your GitHub Actions using `run: pipx run nox -s pylint`.
+You can replace `src` with the module name.

 [flake8]: https://github.com/pycqa/flake8
 [pycln]: https://hadialqattan.github.io/pycln